Academic Forms & Transcripts

 Former Students

-For former students in the Bachelor of Journalism (Honours) and the One-Year Bachelor of Journalism programs, please initiate requests through the King’s Registrar’s Office (see below for specific instructions on how to request transcripts).
+For former students in the Bachelor of Journalism (Honours) and the One-Year Bachelor of Journalism programs, please initiate requests through the King’s Registrar’s Office via one of the two following request options:

-For former King’s students in Bachelor of Arts, Science or Music programs and without access to Dal Online:
+For former King’s students in Bachelor of Arts, Bachelor of Science, Bachelor of Music, Master of Fine Arts or Master of Journalism programs without access to Dal Online:

 • Submit your transcript request via the Dalhousie Registrar’s Office UStore.
 The UStore is only to be used by former students who are not able to access Dal Online.
 Please allow 1-2 business days processing time for a digital transcript and 5-7 business days processing time for a hard copy transcript.